kundajelab/ProCapNet/README.md

 # ProCapNet: Dissecting the *cis*-regulatory syntax of transcription initiation with deep learning

-This repository contains all of the code used for data downloading and processing, model training, evaluation, and interpretation, and downstream analyses used in the ProCapNet paper (add link here once it's up on BioRxiv).
+This repository contains all of the code used for data downloading and processing, model training, evaluation, and interpretation, and downstream analyses used in the ProCapNet paper (preprint: https://www.biorxiv.org/content/10.1101/2024.05.28.596138v2).

 In this project, we trained a neural network to predict transcription initiation (measured by PRO-cap experiments) at base-resolution using the BPNet model framework.
 We then interpreted the model to discover initiation-predictive sequence motifs, characterize how the epistasis between these motifs regulates the rate and positioning of transcription initiation, investigate the sequence logic behind enhancer-RNA, and more.